taro-rb/taro/README.md

   api     'Update a bike', desc: 'My longer text', tags: ['Bikes']
   # Params can come from the path, e.g. /bike/:id)
   param   :id, type: 'UUID', null: false, desc: 'ID of the bike to update'
-  # They can also come from the query string or request body
+  # They can also come from the query string or request body.
+  # This describes a Hash param:
   param   :bike, type: 'BikeInputType', null: false
   # Return types can differ by status code and can be nested as in this case:
   returns :bike, code: :ok, type: 'BikeType', desc: 'update success'
   # This one is not nested:
   returns code: :unprocessable_content, type: 'MyErrorType', desc: 'failure' def update
-    # defined params are available as @api_params
+    # Declared params are available as @api_params
     bike = Bike.find(@api_params[:id])
     success = bike.update(@api_params[:bike])

-    # Types can be used to render responses.
+    # Types are also used to render responses.
-    # The object
     if success
       render json: { bike: BikeType.render(bike) }, status: :ok
     else